TaylorJadin/jadin.me/content/posts/journal/2022-08-18/index.md

 ## Reading

-This is the first one of these posts, and I get to start by mentioning a book I just finished, [Children of time by Adrian Tchaikovsky](https://www.fictiondb.com/series/children-of-time-adrian-tchaikovsky~58994.htm).
-It's about a far future where humans have to escape earth and find a new home in the stars, and come across a terraforming experiment from a past human civilization.
-Fantastic stuff and the ending was just fantastic, and just not what I expected.
-It has been a very very long time since I finished a fiction novel, so this felt great to finish on top of the fact that I loved it.
+I just finished [Children of time by Adrian Tchaikovsky](https://www.fictiondb.com/series/children-of-time-adrian-tchaikovsky~58994.htm).
+It's far future sci-fi where humans have to escape earth and find a new home in the stars, and come across a terraforming experiment from a past human civilization.
+I really enjoyed it and the ending was just fantastic and unexpected.
+It has been a very very long time since I finished a fiction novel, so felt great to finish this on top of the fact that I loved it.

 ![cover of Children of Time](childrenoftime.jpg)